sCALIwagg/sCALIwagg/README.md

 - 👋 Hi, I’m @sCALIwagg
 - 👀 I’m interested in becoming a dev ops engineer
 - 🌱 I’m currently learning code fundamentals while practicing C
-- 💞️ I’m looking to
+- 💞️ I’m looking to install a VPN in my homelab
 - 📫 How to reach me ...I'm not sure yet

 <!---